CoFrGeNet: Continued Fraction Architectures for Language Generation: Discussion

 We have proposed novel continued fraction inspired architectures as replacements for attention and FFNs in transformer blocks.
 This new interesting function class can learn accurate, compact models that are also efficient to train and infer.
 Our continuant based gradient derivation and implementation facilitated these benefits over and above optimizing these architectures by backpropagating through the layers using standard Pytorch functionalities as done previously \citep{cofrnets}.
 The custom training schedule for CoFrGeNet specific parameters further helped stabilize and improve performance.
 In the future, it would be interesting to experiment with other open architectures such as Mamba as well as Mixture-Of-Experts kind of architectures.
 Inventing new and better CoFrNet architectures for attention and FFNs beyond those proposed in this work is another interesting direction.
 Also building custom Triton Kernels \citep{tillet2019triton} for our components to further speedup training and inference might be a worthwhile future effort.

 As such we believe we have laid the groundwork for continued fraction inspired generative architectures.
 This could lead to small, efficient to train and accurate generative models across applications and industries.
 In a way this could further democratize AI as entities with fewer resources could also pre-train good quality models.

-Of course, there are no implicit safety guards for these models similar to other architectures and so they are susceptible to hallucinations, adversarial attacks and the likes.
+Our use of divisions as the non-linearity distinguishes our architecture from others.
+However, divisions are more expensive than matrix multiplications and additions in modern digital hardware and this is a drawback.
+We are working towards hardware as well as software solutions for this.
+For instance, outsourcing divisions to FPGA hardware is something we are seeing initial promise in.
+Also writing divisions in some other form may be interesting to explore from a software side.
+Also, there are no implicit safety guards for these models similar to other architectures and so they are susceptible to hallucinations, adversarial attacks and the likes.
 We hope future research exploiting the specific functional form can implicitly address some of these challenges, which we believe could be very exciting.